Star hopping: The technique

 Star hopping uses bright stars as a guide to finding fainter objects.
 A knowledge of the relative positions of bright stars and target objects is essential.
 After planning the star hop with the aid of a star chart, the observer first locates one or more bright stars in a finderscope, reflex sight, or, at a low magnification, with the instrument to be used for observation.
-The instrument is then moved by one or more increments, possibly using a reticle to identify specific angular distances, to follow identified patterns of stars in the sky, until the target object is reached.
+The instrument is then moved by one or more increments, possibly using a reticle to identify specific angular distances, to follow identified patterns of stars in the sky (known as asterisms), until the target object is reached.

-Using a telescope equipped with a properly aligned equatorial mount, the observer may also follow the equatorial coordinate system on a star map to "hop" or "slide" along the lines of right ascension or declination from a well known object to find a target.
+Using a telescope equipped with a properly aligned equatorial mount, the observer may also follow the equatorial coordinate system on a star map to move along the lines of right ascension or declination from a well known object to find a target.
 This can be assisted using setting circles.

 Once an instrument is centered on the target object, higher magnifications may be used for observation.

 Example

-A simple example of star hopping would be finding Messier 13, a globular cluster in the constellation Hercules, which is too faint to be seen by the unaided eye under most conditions.
-As shown on the star chart, M 13 lies on a line connecting the stars ζ Herculis and η Herculis.
-Using star hopping techniques an observer would first identify these two by the naked eye and then point an instrument (binocular or telescope) two thirds of the way up from ζ, one third down from η to see M 13.
-An observer using a telescope equipped with an equatorial mount would pan down from η in declination to site M 13.
+A simple example of star hopping would be finding Messier 13 (M13), a globular cluster in the constellation Hercules, which is too faint to be seen by the unaided eye under most conditions.
+As shown on the star chart, M13 lies on a line connecting the stars ζ Herculis and η Herculis.
+Using star hopping techniques an observer would first identify these two by the naked eye and then point an instrument (binocular or telescope) two thirds of the way up from ζ, one third down from η to see M13.
+An observer using a telescope equipped with an equatorial mount would pan down from η in declination to site M13.